jr0dsgarage/j-rodshub/README.md

+# Smart not Hard

-I'm just an old school computer nerd that plunks my way through life
+I'm just an old school computer nerd plunking my way through life one fix at a time.

 <!---
 j-rodshub/j-rodshub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.